talkable/talkable-docs/source/campaigns/editor.rst

 Editor
 ======

-Curebit Campaign Editor is a powerful IDE for Campaign development.
+Talkable Campaign Editor is a powerful IDE for Campaign development.
 It allows
 developers:

 1. Write |liquid| markup for templates